NewForce-at-Mountwest/foundations-course/chapters/CSS.md

 # Practice
 Revisit your superhero website from the previous chapter.

-1. In the superhero website directory, create a new file:
+1. In your personal website directory, create a new file:
 ```
 touch style.css
 ```